danirus/django-comments-xtd/docs/tutorial.rst

 Flags
 =====

-The Django Comments Framework comes with support for `flagging <https://django-contrib-comments.readthedocs.io/en/latest/example.html#flagging>`_ comments, so that a comment can receive the following flags:
+The Django Comments Framework supports `flagging <https://django-contrib-comments.readthedocs.io/en/latest/example.html#flagging>`_ comments, so comments can be flagged for:

  * **Removal suggestion**, when a registered user suggests the removal of a comment.
  * **Moderator deletion**, when a comment moderator marks the comment as deleted.
  * **Moderator approval**, when a comment moderator sets the comment as approved.

-Django-comments-xtd extends the functionality provided by django-contrib-comments with two more flags:
+django-comments-xtd expands flagging with two more flags:

  * **Liked it**, when a registered user likes the comment.
  * **Disliked it**, when a registered user dislikes the comment.